 Values to be clarified:

+We have an optional form that is a guide that can help you write learning objectives for your experience.
+Even though this is an optional form, it is a good tool to help guide conversations with your new supervisor during the beginning of your co-op experience.
+It can also be helpful in allowing you to articulate personal goals that you have while learning about expectations the employer might already have.
 When writing learning objectives, make them SMART - Specific, Measurable, Action-Oriented, Realistic, and Timely.
 For each one, include an outcome measure (how you know you achieved your learning objective) and a list of action-steps (how you will get there) with timelines for completion.